BrodyVoth/spotify-viz/README.md

 * Under the hood, `volumeSmoothing` is the number of most recent volume samples that are averaged and compared against our cached samples to derive the current `volume` value.

-## Tips / Wrapping Up

-* I highly recommend reading about interpolation functions if you're not yet familiar with them.
-I've included `d3-interpolate` as a dependency of this project; you can read its documentation here: https://github.com/d3/d3-interpolate

 * When animating elements according to active volume, explore using `Math.pow()` to increase volume reactivity separately from configuring `volumeSmoothing`:

   ```javascript
   const volume = Math.pow(this.sync.volume, 3)
   ```

+## Wrapping Up

+I highly recommend reading about interpolation functions if you're not yet familiar with them.
+I've included `d3-interpolate` as a dependency of this project; you can read its documentation here: https://github.com/d3/d3-interpolate

-* Ping me if you have any comments or questions!
+Ping me if you have any comments or questions!
 I'd love to bring more heads in on this project if you have any interest in contributing.